Sonbhadra district

 Sonbhadra district (also known as Sonebhadra) or Sonanchal is the second largest district by area of Uttar Pradesh after Lakhimpur Kheri.
 The district headquarters is in the town of Robertsganj.

 Sonbhadra is also known as the "Energy Capital of India" for hosting multiple power plants.
+Sonbhadra district is located in south eastern Uttar Pradesh.

 Sonbhadra lies between Vindhya and Kaimur hills, and its topology and natural environment prompted the first Prime Minister of India Jawaharlal Nehru to refer to Sonbhadra as the "Switzerland of India".